FACN1/week5-facn-hosers/README.md

 # Instructions for local installation

 1. Clone this repo
+2. Run npm install
-2. Create a keys.js file in src (load with keys provided on gitter)
+3. Create a keys.js file in src (load with keys provided on gitter)
-3. In src/handler.js uncomment line 3
+4. In src/handler.js uncomment line 3
+5. Run npm start and direct your browser to local host 4000

 # User stories